 During reporting season, to reduce excessive Star Growth Stock and Borderline Star Growth Stock changes/transitions, we apply z-score buffers and limitations.

 If a company passes Golden Rule 2 from an income perspective, it’s also flagged by a gold-coloured number and a purple star alongside the Star Income Criteria heading:

 Tip: Click on any financial ratio (e.g. Dividend Payout Ratio %) to be provided with a definition of the ratio.

 Why is past financial performance important?

-- For income seeking investors, a company's history of high cash generation and low levels of gearing may demonstrate a higher ability to sustain its dividend policy.
+- For income-seeking investors, a company's history of high cash generation and low gearing levels may demonstrate a higher ability to sustain its dividend policy.